|

 (Separation) Reliability and Strata

 Since the "true" variance of a sample can never be known, but only approximated, the "true" reliability can also only be approximated.
-All reported reliabilities, such as KR-20, Cronbach Alpha, and the Separation reliability etc. are only approximations.
+All reported reliabilities, such as KR-20, Cronbach Alpha, and the Separation Reliability etc. are only approximations.
 These approximations are all attempts to compute:

-Separation Reliability = True Variance / Observed Variance
+"Separation" Reliability = True Variance / Observed Variance

-Facets computes upper and lower boundary values for the region in which the true reliability lies.
-The upper boundary, the "Model" reliability, is computed on the basis that all unexpectedness in the data is Rasch-predicted randomness.
-The lower boundary, the "Real" reliability is computed on the basis that all unexpectedness in the data contradicts the Rasch model.
+When SE=Real, The lower boundary, the "Real" reliability is computed on the basis that all unexpectedness in the data contradicts the Rasch model.
 The unknowable True reliability generally lies somewhere between these two.
 As contradictory sources of noise are remove from the data, the reported Model and Real reliabilities become closer, and the True Reliability approaches the Model Reliability.

 The "model" reliability is based on the model standard errors, which are computed on the basis that all superfluous unexpectedness in the data is the randomness predicted by the Rasch model.